Miami-Dade grants a grace period to take the driving test in Spanish: "Who does it benefit?"

 However, several experts and organizations have questioned the effectiveness of this measure.

-According to PolitiFact, there are no "academic studies or government reports indicating that drivers who take tests in foreign languages pose a greater threat."
+According to PolitiFact, there are no "academic studies or government reports indicating that drivers who take exams in foreign languages pose a greater threat."

-They also add that "the effect of Florida's policy on overall road safety may be minimal because traffic signs often prioritize universal symbols over words."
+They also add that "the impact of Florida's policy on overall road safety may be minimal because traffic signs tend to prioritize universal symbols over words."

-In fact, one of the most immediate and concerning consequences that this change could generate is an increase in the number of unlicensed drivers.
+In fact, one of the most immediate and concerning consequences of this change could be an increase in the number of unlicensed drivers.

-People who do not have a command of English but need to drive for work or to take their children to school may choose to drive without valid documents due to their inability to pass the exam.
+People who do not speak English well but need to drive for work or to take their children to school may choose to drive without valid documents due to their inability to pass the test.

 Filed under: